gray_block.jpg (1)

 Technical skills:

-Maintain up to date knowledge of communication tools and effectively use those tools
+Maintain up-to-date knowledge of communication tools and effectively use those tools

 Experience

-Bachelor’s degree from accredited institution
+Education: Bachelor’s degree from accredited institution

-At least one year of customer service
+Work Experience: at least one year of customer service

 Industry Knowledge: